 If you want to reach ketosis faster, you are going to have to eat a lot of fat.

 In fact, the classic keto diet for weight loss requires you to take 70-80% of your calories from healthy fats.

 The predominantly fat-based diet allows your body to produce more ketones and helps you achieve optimal ketosis.
 It also helps prevent the body from being forced to cannibalize muscle mass to provide energy in the absence of carbs and fats.

 Give Fasting A Try

 To get into ketosis faster, many people start with fasting, either with an intermittent or fat fast.

 Intermittent fasting involves several short-term fasts which can activate ketosis faster.
-This fasting has also shown to be effective with children suffering from epilepsy that are about to start a keto diet.
+This fasting has also been shown to be effective with children suffering from epilepsy that is about to start a keto diet.